 In Cramer's experience, sooner or later every stock, every market, reaches a point where it can go no higher, and, in fact, starts going a whole lot lower, maybe for years.
 This is historical fact, he said.
 Anyone who owns a stock that stock keeps going higher and higher should recognize that there will come a time to get out.
 No one wants to give up on a moneymaker, but every stock has its peak.
 It's best to be prepared for it.

 Don’t approach this like the Street, Cramer said.
 When he was working for Goldman Sachs, the graybeards on staff would tell him not to sell until a stock had been downgraded.
 But what’s the point of that?
 Wait until the stock has already come down?
 Forget it.

 One of the best ways Cramer uses to spot a top on the horizon is when the bears start disappearing, when all the analysts who cover the stock have upgraded, when there are no, or very few, sellers left.
 When there’s no one left to convert from seller to buyer, or people on the sidelines to cajole into the game, then that means everyone who wants to own the stock already does.
-At that point the buying stops, and with no more buying, you’ve got a top – time to sell.
+At that point the buying stops, and with no more buying, you’ve got a top – time to sell, he said.

 Bottom Line: We don’t like to think about tops, but we know they exist.
-Two of the best ways to see them coming are by keeping any eye on the analysts – if they all get too bullish, you sell – and by watching out for competition.
+Two of the best ways to see them coming are by keeping any eye on the analysts – if they all get too bullish, sell – and by watching out for competition.
 Be sure to check out the next post for Cramer's three other rules for spotting tops.